Adalab/modulo-1-evaluacion-final-silviaespanagil/README.md

 ## Tech 💻
 Starring:
 [Adalab Web Starter Kit](https://github.com/Adalab/adalab-web-starter-kit)  - An amazing template that allowed me to use a local host, SASS, HTML Template Engines and gulp.
+For more information you may visit [the Kit repository](https://github.com/Adalab/adalab-web-starter-kit)